 The methodology of the trainings is mixed: part of the seminar, the participants will work self-directed, parts will consist of study visits.
 There will be discussions and working groups.
 Participants will meet with representatives of the European institutions, which will give them the opportunity to discuss developments with them.
 The training is also a launching pad for further training activities and networking.
 Participant’s feedback on their needs and interests will be a crucial part of the training.

 As an outcome of past trainings, EAEA Younger Staff Network has been established.
 It will be extended in order to continue to be updated about European developments and form a group of young experts for EAEA but also their own organisations to tap into.

 EAEA organises study visits under request of its members.
 If you want to get more familiar with the European level of adult education, please come and visit us!
-Contact eaea-office(at)eaea.org for details.
+Contact EAEA office for details.